Ja7ad/ShadowRocket/README.md

 ## Contributing

-For contributing to this repo follow :
+If you would like to contribute, please follow these steps:

-1. fork repo to your repository
+1. Fork the repo to your repository
-2. add your rules to `ShadowIR.conf`
+2. Add your rules to the `ShadowIR.conf` file
-3. Send Pull Request for update config
+3. Send pull requests for update of configuration